zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/file-storage/amazon-s3-store.md

 Your DXP instance is now using the Amazon S3 store.

-## Amazon S3 Store in a Clustered Environment
+## Using the Store in a Clustered Environment

 Follow these steps to use S3 Store in a clustered environment: